Why Cotton Kills: Discovering the Dark Side to this Fluffy Fabric

 Why Cotton Kills

 In recent years, the pages of outdoor monthlies and their online newsfeeds have been no strangers to tragic stories of hikers who have died or been hospitalized as a result of wearing inadequate clothing in the mountains and backcountry.
-In many of these cases, the casualties shared one common denominator: the use of cotton.
+In many of these cases, the casualties shared one common denominator: the use of cotton clothing.

 Water and Cotton

 The terms ‘wicking’ and ‘breathability’ are ever-presents in any discussion of outdoor clothing.
 Wicking is the process by which perspiration filters or seeps (i.e. wicks) through the material of any given fabric from the inside to the outside, thus leaving that material and our skin dry.
-Breathability refers to any fabric’s ability to allow moisture vapor to be transmitted through the material instead of trapping it inside.
+Breathability refers to any fabric’s ability to allow water vapor to be transmitted through the material instead of trapping it inside.

-Unlike other fabrics, cotton is so absorbent because its fibers are essentially tiny tubes (called ‘lumens’) which can act as thousands upon thousands of minuscule containers for moisture, thereby leaving us clad in sodden fabric whenever we’re working up a sweat.
+Unlike other fabrics, cotton is so absorbent because its fibers are essentially tiny tubes (called ‘lumens’) which can act as thousands upon thousands of minuscule containers for moisture, thereby leaving us clad in sodden cotton fabric whenever we’re working up a sweat.

 If the air temperature happens to be significantly lower than our body temperature, all that water trapped in a cotton garment’s fibers will soon leave us feeling chilled because the garment is not only failing to provide any insulation, but also actively decreasing our core temperature at the same time.